zwim/calculator.koplugin/README.md

     "?:" ternary like in C
     "&&" logical and, the lua way
     "||" logical or, the lua way
-    "!&" logical nand, the lua way
+    "##" logical nand, the lua way, -> logical not "~~" logical nand, the lua way
+    "&"  bitwise and
+    "|"  bitwise or
+    "#"  bitwise nand -> bitwise not
+    "~"  bitwise nand
     "<="
     "=="
     ">="